Honor killing

-Though both men and women commit and are victims of honor killings, in many communities conformity to moral standards implies different behavior for men and women, including stricter standards for chastity for women.
-In many families, the honor motive is used by men as a pretext to restrict the rights of women.
-Honor killings are performed in communities with the intent to punish violations of social, sexual, religious or family norms or hierarchies.
-In many cases, the honor killings are committed by family members against a female relative considered to have disgraced her family.
+Conformity to certain moral standards in a community normally implies different behavior for men and women, particularly with regard to stricter standards for women's sexual freedoms.
+In many families, the "family honor" motive is used by men as a pretext to enforce the restriction of women's rights, and honor killings are performed in communities with the intent to punish violations of social, sexual, religious, or general familial norms or hierarchies.
+This type of violence is prominent in many patriarchal societies, where both men and women can be either perpetrators or victims in the event of an actual or perceived divergence from societal norms.

-Honor killings are primarily associated with Greater Middle East, but are also rooted in other cultures, including India and the Philippines.
+Honor killings are primarily associated with the Middle East and North Africa and South Asia, but they are also present in a number of other regions, such as the Philippines, Caucasus, Latin America, East Africa, and historically in Mediterranean Europe.
+Accordingly, they are also prevalent in the respective diasporas of groups in countries that do not otherwise have societal norms that encourage honor killings.
+Honor killings are often associated with rural and tribal areas, but they occur in urban areas as well.

 Definitions

 Human Rights Watch defines "honor killings" as follows:

 Honor crimes are acts of violence, usually murder, committed by male family members against female family members who are perceived to have brought dishonor upon the family.
 A woman can be targeted by her family for a variety of reasons including, refusing to enter into an arranged marriage, being the victim of a sexual assault, seeking a divorce—even from an abusive husband—or committing adultery.
 The mere perception that a woman has acted in a manner to bring "dishonor" to the family is sufficient to trigger an attack.

-Men can also be the victims of honor killings, either committed by members of the family of a woman with whom they are perceived to have an inappropriate relationship; or by the members of their own families, the latter often connected to homosexuality.
+Men can also be the victims of honor killings, either committed by members of the family of a woman with whom they are perceived to have an inappropriate relationship; or by the members of their own families, the latter often connected to homosexuality or disability diagnosis.